Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The response is a JSON file with the keys:

-- `timeline`: the name of the timeline as defined in the Data Request API
+- `timeline`: the name of the timeline as defined in the Data Request API;
-- `multiplier`: the multiplier that needs to be applied to the values
+- `multiplier`: the multiplier that needs to be applied to the values;
 - `data`: a list of `[timestamp,value]` pairs.
-The values need to be multiplied by the `multiplier`.
+The values have to be multiplied by the `multiplier`.

 The `multiplier` parameter allows for sending scaled data to the client when necessary.
 The values of many datasets are rather small numbers when expressed in standard units like W/m^2, thus scaling them allows for more floating-point precision in the response to the client.